Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Have your documents ready to go.
 Once you know what documents your lender requires — usually proof of income, employment and citizenship — you can have them on hand to make entering the required information easier.

-If approved, your lender should give you a buying period to select your car.
-Most cap it at 30 days, although some offer extended periods.
+If approved, your lender should give you a buying period to select your car, often 60 days.
 Not only does this make the buying process easier since you’ll have a handy negotiating tool, but it also makes the loan process faster since you’ll only need to submit information about your car in order to complete the full application.

 5 pitfalls to avoid with quick car loans